-”.

-5 The Mines Safety and Inspection Amendment Act 2004 s.
+6 The Mines Safety and Inspection Amendment Act 2004 s.
 31(2) reads as follows:

-“

 (2) Section 97 of the Mines Safety and Inspection Act 1994 as in force immediately before the commencement of subsection (1) applies to an offence against that Act committed before that commencement as if subsection (1) had not been enacted.